Petit Theft

 The Players and the Scam – Palmer, Reifler and Associates, P.A.

-The article found that the civil penalty letters were sent out in shoplifting, retail theft, and petit theft cases by a Florida law firm called Palmer, Reifler and Associates, P.A., (now called Palmer Recovery Attorneys, PLLC), which handles such letters for Wal-Mart Stores, Walgreens, Macy’s, Sears and JC Penneys, keeps between 13% to 30% of the money it collects.
+The article found that civil penalty letters were sent out in shoplifting, retail theft, and petit theft cases by a Florida law firm called Palmer, Reifler and Associates, P.A. (now Palmer Recovery Attorneys, PLLC).
+This firm handles such letters for Wal-Mart Stores, Walgreens, Macy’s, Sears, and JC Penneys and keeps between 13% and 30% of the money it collects.

 The article reports that a partner at the law firm said it sends out about 1.2 million such letters yearly but follow-up by suing fewer than ten (10) times a year.